pcmillerAcme/docs/index.md

     {"orderNumber": "1444720642_NLGEDCVP"}

-Now the client can retrieve the final product:
+Now, after some time has passed, the client can retrieve the final product:

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/gif